16-19 Tuition Fund, 2020-21

 Independent study Periods

-Few student will have a full timetable, so there will be time for independent study.
+Few students will have a full timetable, so there will be time for independent study.
 This non contact time must be used appropriately; it is time to undertake essential enrichment, private research, to read around a subject and to follow up class-work.
-In Year 12 and 13 students need to put in another 2 hours of Independent Study for each lesson taught, e.g. if a student has four hours of English during the week, they should add a further 8 hours of independent study as a minimum.
+In Year 12 and 13 students need to put in another 1.5 hours of Independent Study for each lesson taught, e.g. if a student has four hours of English during the week, they should add a further 6 hours of independent study as a minimum.

 Students are expected to stay in school and use the facilities here during the school day.
 It is not permissible for students to participate in part-time work during these periods, or to book other non-essential appointments such as driving lessons or dental appointments.
 Students must ensure that they remain available in these periods so that they are contactable should a member of staff wish to meet with them.

 During Independent Study time, there are a number of options for students: